-Modern materials science and engineering have improved our understanding of materials and allowed us to enhance and modify their physical properties to satisfy our ever-expanding technological needs.
+Modern materials science has allowed us to enhance and modify the physical properties of materials to satisfy our ever-expanding technological needs.
 Modern materials, however, lack the complex functionalities common in biological systems, such as the self-healing that our skin and bones perform so efficiently.

 The Pikul Research Group seeks to develop multifunctional materials systems to achieve mechanical and chemical properties not available in natural or man-made engineering materials.
 Our toolkit includes expertise in electrochemistry, bottom-up fabrication methods, and the characterization of materials from the mesoscale to the nanoscale.